apiflask/apiflask/docs/usage.md

     in your Flask application, we will need to use the `--debug` option:

     ```
-    $ flask --debug run
+    $ flask run --debug
     ```

-    If you are not using the latest Flask version (>2.2), you will need to set the environment variable `FLASK_DEBUG` to `True` instead:
+    If you are not using the latest Flask version (>=2.2.3), you will need to set the environment variable `FLASK_DEBUG` to `True` instead:

     === "Bash"